yyutong/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for your UniSave.

 1. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
+In a few seconds, you should see a GUI similar to the diagram below.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>